slviajero/tinybasic/README.md

 Program control statements include RUN, CLR, NEW, LIST, DUMP, SAVE, LOAD.

 RUN starts the program.
 It has no argument.
+Running programs on an Arduino can be interrupted using #.
+This is not implemented on Unix.

 CLR sets all variable to zero.